On the form of the large deviation rate function for the empirical measures of weakly interacting systems: Relative entropy with respect to Wiener measure

-Since $R(\gamma \| \gamma_{0}) < \infty$ by assumption, also $\Mean_{\gamma}\left[ \frac{1}{2} \int_{0}^{T} |u(s)|^{2}ds \right] < \infty$, which together with \eqref{EqLemmaREWienerExp} actually implies equality in \eqref{EqLemmaREWienerEst}.
+Since $R(\gamma\| \gamma_{0}) < \infty$ by assumption, also $\Mean _{\gamma} [ \frac{1}{2} \int_{0}^{T} |u(s)|^{2}\mrmd s ] < \infty$, which together with (\ref{EqLemmaREWienerExp}) actually implies equality in (\ref{EqLemmaREWienerEst}).

-Now we are in a position to choose $((\Omega,\mathcal{F},\Prb),(\mathcal{F}_{t}),u,W) \in\mathcal{U}$ such that
+Now we are in a position to choose $((\Omega,\mathcal{F},\Prb ),(\mathcal{F}_{t}),u,W) \in\mathcal{U}$ such that

-Take $\Omega \doteq \mathcal{Y}$, let $\mathcal{F}$ be the $\gamma$-completion of $\mathcal{B}_{T}$, and take $\Prb$ equal to $\gamma$, extended to the additional null sets.
+Take $\Omega\doteq\mathcal{Y}$, let $\mathcal{F}$ be the $\gamma $-completion of $\mathcal{B}_{T}$, and take $\Prb$ equal to $\gamma $, extended to the additional null sets.
 Let $(\mathcal{F}_{t})$ be the $\gamma$-augmentation of $(\mathcal{B}_{t})$.
-Notice that $\hat{\mathcal{B}}_{t} \subseteq \mathcal{F}_{t}$, $t\in [0,T]$, and that $(\mathcal{F}_{t})$ satisfies the usual hypotheses.
-Define the control process $u$ according to \eqref{ExLemmaREWienerControl}, and set $W \doteq \tilde{Y}$.
+Notice that $\hat {\mathcal{B}}_{t} \subseteq\mathcal{F}_{t}$, $t\in[0,T]$, and that $(\mathcal{F}_{t})$ satisfies the usual hypotheses.
+Define the control process $u$ according to (\ref{ExLemmaREWienerControl}), and set $W \doteq\tilde{Y}$.
 Then $W$ is an $(\mathcal{F}_{t})$-Wiener process under $\Prb$ and

 since $Y$ is the identity on $\mathcal{Y} = \Omega$.
-Finally, by \eqref{EqLemmaREWienerEst},
+Finally, by (\ref{EqLemmaREWienerEst}),

-where expectation is taken with respect to $\Prb = \gamma$. \end{proof}
+where expectation is taken with respect to $\Prb= \gamma$. \end{pf*}

-\begin{rem} Lemma~\ref{LemmaREWiener} allows to derive a version of Theorem~3.1 in \citet{bouedupuis98}, the representation theorem for Laplace functionals with respect to a Wiener process.
-The starting point here as there is the following abstract representation formula for Laplace functionals \citep[Proposition~1.4.2 in][p.\,27]{dupuisellis97}.
-Let $\mathcal{S}$ be a Polish space, $\nu \in \prbms{\mathcal{S}}$.
-Then for all $f\!: \mathcal{S} \rightarrow \mathbb{R}$ bounded and measurable,
+\begin{rem} Lemma \ref{LemmaREWiener} allows to derive a version of Theorem 3.1 in Bou{\'e} and Dupuis \cite{bouedupuis98}, the representation theorem for Laplace functionals with respect to a Wiener process.
+The starting point here as there is the following abstract representation formula for Laplace functionals (Proposition 1.4.2 in Dupuis and Ellis \cite {dupuisellis97}, page 27).
+Let $\mathcal{S}$ be a Polish space, $\nu\in\mathcal{P}(\mathcal{S})$.
+Then for all $f\dvtx\mathcal{S} \rightarrow\mathbb{R}$ bounded and measurable,